meshcentral-extensions/.github/profile/README.md

 ## 🤝 How to Contribute

-We welcome new extensions, bug fixes, and improvements:
+We welcome new community projects, bug fixes, and improvements:

 1. **Fork** the repository you want to improve, even better - fork the original repo!
 2. **Create a feature branch** (`git checkout -b feature-name`).